ostdotcom/website-docupony/platform/api/source/index.html.md

 [Rules contract](/platform/docs/wallet/fundamentals/#rules-contract) for both the types of transactions are different.

-1. Transfering amount in brand tokens (`directTransfer`) : In this type of `company-to-user` transaction the amount of brand token set by partner company server will be transfered directly to the receiver user.
+1. Transfering amount in brand tokens (`directTransfer`) : In this type of `company-to-user` transaction the amount of brand token set by client company server will be transfered directly to the receiver user.

 2. Transfering brand token by fixing the fiat currency value (`pay`): In this type of `company-to-user` transaction the amount of fiat passed will first be converted into brand token.
 After this conversion the transfer will for converted brand token amount.